hansontech/aiothings/README.md

 * Node-RED flows and AWS services are managed and activated per user bases to construct AI + IoT applications
 * Serverless backend functions are created through AWS Amplify toolchain

+## AWS Amplify

+> The application uses AWS Amplify as the underline framework.
-## AWS Amplify programming information can be found from [here](https://aws-amplify.github.io/docs/js/start)
+> Amplify programming information can be found from [here](https://aws-amplify.github.io/docs/js/start).

 ## Backend services setup using AWS Amplify